 With the modularity baked right into its DNA, the P320’s fit and function can be modded, tailored, and right-sized for you.
-From the size of the firearm, how you carry it, and how it performs, the scope of P320 mods available means every aspect can be tuned to fit a specific user’s needs.
+From the size of the firearm, how you carry it, its performance, the scope of P320 mods available means every aspect can be tuned to fit a specific user’s needs.
 What’s even better — supporting customization was a central idea behind the design, so you tend not to lose any reliability as you tweak and customize your firearm.

-At minimum we recommend picking up a few spare P320 magazines, but the sky is truly the limit.
-This high-performance platform comes ready to rock, and with just a handful of P320 upgrades it can become a world-class handgun that works exactly the way you want it to.
+At a minimum, we recommend picking up a few spare P320 magazines, but the sky is truly the limit.
+This high-performance platform comes ready to rock, and with just a handful of P320 upgrades, it can become a world-class handgun that works exactly the way you want it to.

 One of the ways you can make the most dramatic change to a P320 is swapping out the grip module.
 In this case, the grip module holds the legally defined “firearm” components — the striker and trigger, which ride inside of the grip module.
 This means you can make significant changes to the firearm by swapping the grip module, all without any FFL paperwork.

 This is great if you have the full-size model and want, for example, a smaller handgun for concealed carry, or simply want to use an olive grip with a black slide assembly.

 Instead of buying a completely new gun you can simply reconfigure the P320 with your desired grip module.
 The best part?
 They’re remarkably inexpensive, often around $50.